chymian/metatrader-mcp/README.md

 ---

-## Directory Structure

-- `src/mt5.ini`: Distrobox config for full automation.
-- `src/mt5_flask_api.py`: Flask API for optimization.
-- `src/mt5-server.ts`: MCP server logic.
-- `docs/README.md`: This documentation.
-- `~/mt5-dev/result/manual/tuning/`: All generated reports and results.

----

 ## Working Directory & Configuration

 By default, all logs, data, results, and outputs are stored in `~/mt5-dev` for portability and consistency.
 To override any configuration value for your local development, copy `src/mt5.ini` to `src/mt5-dev.ini` and customize as needed.
 The `src/mt5-dev.ini` file is ignored by git and will not be tracked or pushed.

-## Version Control

-- The project is initialized as a git repository on first container start.
-- All code, configuration, and documentation are versioned.

----

-## References

-- See `docs/To programmatically run strategy optimiz.md` for research and technical background.
-- For more details on the MCP server and API, see the inline documentation in each source file.

----

-## Maintenance

-- Always update this README and commit changes to git when modifying the workflow, API, or server logic.